lmh4686/T2A2-_assessment/README.md

 # Relationships

-*Common fact: The 'Many' side table will always have the foreign key in one to many relationship.*
+*Commonly applied: The 'Many' side table will always have the foreign key in one to many relationship.
+And foreign key must be the 'One' side table's PK that uniquely identified.*

 ## Brands - Models